Zantac Lawsuit Lawyer

 • The date of your diagnosis with an NDMA-associated illness.
 This information is not only important for determining the latency period between starting to use the drug and the diagnosis, but it is also important to your attorney due to the statute of limitations.
 The statute of limitations in product liability cases differs wildly between jurisdictions, but often the time you have to file a lawsuit in a case involving the development of a relatively slow-forming illness begins on the day you received your diagnosis.

-In the discovery process, the defendant can order an independent medical evaluation to have another physician examine the plaintiff to ensure that the diagnosis was correct.
+In the discovery process, the defendant can order an independent medical evaluation to have another physician examine you to ensure that the diagnosis was correct.
 If an independent medical evaluation is requested in your case, your attorney will arrange this examination for you and will protect you from being asked to perform medical tests that are not related to your claims.

 Are There Reasons Why a Zantac Lawyer Might Decline a Case?